-Live Online Instructions
+Online Instructions

-The online instructions are offered live and provided through the Moodle Learning Management System (LMS) and utilizing Moodle's BigBlueButton as the online conferencing platform.
-The live online instructions are synchronous events where the students and instructor meet together at the same time to communicate with voice, video, and whiteboard.
+The online instructions are offered through the Moodle LMS and utilizing Moodle's BigBlueButton as the online conferencing platform.
+The online instructions are events where the students and instructor uses Moodle's BigBlueButton to communicate with voice, video, and a multi-user whiteboard.
+The instructions are recorded for the students to review.
+Online activities that can occur during the online instructions are in-class workshops or quizzes.